Legislative Assembly of Ontario

-The Legislative Assembly of Ontario (OLA; Assemblée législative de l'Ontario) is the legislative chamber of the Canadian province of Ontario.
-Its elected members are known as Members of Provincial Parliament (MPPs).
-Bills passed by the Legislative Assembly are given royal assent by the lieutenant governor of Ontario to become law.
-Together, the Legislative Assembly and Lieutenant Governor make up the unicameral Legislature of Ontario.
-The assembly meets at the Ontario Legislative Building at Queen's Park in the provincial capital of Toronto.
+The Legislative Assembly of Ontario (OLA; Assemblée législative de l'Ontario) is the legislative chamber vested with the law-making authorities and the oversight of the Government of Ontario, the provincial government of the Canadian province Ontario.
+It consists of 124 members, known as members of Provincial Parliament (MPPs), elected by Canadian citizens residing in geographical divisions known formally as electoral districts.
+The assembly meets at the Ontario Legislative Building, its home since 1892 located at Queen's Park in the provincial capital of Toronto.
+Most of the current members of the assembly were elected in the most recent general election held in February 2025.

-Ontario uses a Westminster-style parliamentary government in which members are elected to the Legislative Assembly through general elections using a "first-past-the-post" system.
-The premier of Ontario (the province's head of government) holds office by virtue of their ability to command the confidence of the Legislative Assembly, typically sitting as an MPP themselves and lead the largest party or a coalition in the Legislative Assembly.
-The largest party not forming the government is known as the Official Opposition, its leader being recognized as leader of the Opposition.
+Formally, the Legislature of Ontario, as in the institution formally vested with the relevant legislative and oversight authorities, is a unicameral legislature consists of two elements: the Lieutenant Governor of Ontario as the representative of the King of Canada in Ontario, and the Legislative Assembly of Ontario.
+Bills passed by the legislative assembly come into effect when they are given royal assent by the lieutenant governor.
+Given the legislature's unicameral design and the lieutenant governor's limited formal discretionary authority over government matters, the assembly in office is in practice the legislature, and therefore is often referred to as such.
+It is also often referred to as the Ontario Provincial Parliament due to the members' formal title as MPPs.

-The Ontario Legislature is sometimes referred to as the "Ontario Provincial Parliament".
-Members of the assembly refer to themselves as "Members of the Provincial Parliament" MPPs as opposed to "Members of the Legislative Assembly" (MLAs) as in many other provinces.
-Ontario is the only province to do so, in accordance with a resolution passed in the Assembly on April 7, 1938.
-However, the Legislative Assembly Act refers only to "members of the Assembly".
+The Government of Ontario operates as a Westminster-style parliamentary government in which voters indirectly elect the government through the MPPs elected for individual electoral districts using a first-past-the-post system.
+The premier of Ontario (the province's head of government) holds office by virtue of their ability to command the confidence of the assembly, by convention (but not necessarily) sitting as an MPP themselves and leading the largest party or a coalition in the assembly.
+The largest party not forming the government is known as the Official Opposition, its leader being recognized as the Leader of the Opposition.

-The Legislative Assembly is the second largest Canadian provincial deliberative assembly by number of members after the National Assembly of Quebec.
-Nevertheless, it is the most consequential provincial assembly within Canada, as Ontario represents the largest province by population and economic output.
+The legislative assembly is the second largest Canadian provincial deliberative assembly by number of members after the National Assembly of Quebec.

-Owing to the location of the Legislative Building on the grounds of Queen's Park, the metonym "Queen's Park" is often used to refer to both the provincial government and the Legislative Assembly.
+Owing to the location of the Legislative Building on the grounds of Queen's Park, the metonym Queen's Park is often used to refer to both the provincial government and the legislative assembly.